TURuibo/CauTabBench/README.md

 ![alt text](https://github.com/TURuibo/CauTabBench/blob/main/benchmark.png "Overview")

 This repository is used for generating benchmark datasets and evaluating tabular synthesis models on high-order structural causal information.
+The paper (Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework) is available at URL.

 ## Structure of the repository